Updated July 17, 2023

 - Change in the structure of capital utilization: The fallen angels can recover if the capital involved in the company is used correctly.
 Capital can yield more profit only if used properly and at places that generate profit.
 This involves effectively utilizing the money by de-allocating funds from less profitable areas to a comparatively more profitable segment.

 Investing in fallen angles offers the following advantages:

 - Big opportunity: The fallen angels give the investors a huge opportunity but are risky also.
 Investors can earn high returns if they are ready to take the underlying risks.

 - Higher interest: The interest rate in the fallen angels is high.
 Investors could earn a high-interest rate on their investments if they invested in the fallen angels compared to other schemes.

-- Temporary setback: Usually, companies keep a fund to recover themself from future losses.
+- Temporary setback: Companies usually keep a fund to recover themselves from future losses.
 A good company always has a backup plan, so they know how to recover from temporary setbacks.

 The high risk goes hand in hand with high profitability.
-There is a high risk in the fallen angels, and any investor looking to invest in them must consider the risk factor.
+The fallen angels have a high risk, and any investor looking to invest in them must consider the risk factor.
 But if the investor is ready to take risks, the investor can earn a high rate of return; it is like gambling, as it attracts speculators.
 An investor may earn through investing in fallen angel bonds by buying them just before or after their degradation because, by this time, the prices of these bonds are the lowest.
 As and when the fallen angel would recover their increasing prices, they may lead to a benefit on the part of the investor.
 Thus, in-depth market knowledge and appropriate scenario analysis may help you earn more, as a life-changing opportunity is always a decision away.